-The NRI Group's Japanese language consolidated financial statements for the year ended 31st March 2022 prepared in accordance with IFRS (the "Japanese language consolidated financial statements") were approved on 17th June 2022 by the Board of Directors.
-These English language consolidated financial statements prepared in accordance IFRS were approved by Shingo Konomoto, Chairman and President & CEO, Representative Director, Member of the Board and Yoshihiko Sunaga, Senior Corporate Managing Director, subsequently on 27th June 2022.
-Refer to Note "38.
-Subsequent Events" for a description of differences between these English language consolidated financial statements and the Japanese language consolidated financial statements which arose due to the reflection of events up to 27th June 2022.
+The NRI Group's Japanese language consolidated financial statements for the year ended 31st March 2023 prepared in accordance with IFRS (the "Japanese language consolidated financial statements") were approved on 23th June 2023 by the Board of Directors.
+These English language consolidated financial statements prepared in accordance IFRS were approved by Shingo Konomoto, President & CEO, Chairman, Member of the Board, Representative Director and Yoshihiko Sunaga, Senior Corporate Managing Director, subsequently on 23th June 2023.